 The City’s Public Works Department is in charge of debris removal, and has a specific process in place based on priorities set forth in the City’s Post Disaster Emergency Plan.

 The general concept of debris removal operations includes multiple, scheduled passes of road on public right-of-ways.
-The focus is on collecting the debris, reducing and/or recycling, and final disposal.
-All aspects of the debris operation will be completed following all local, state, and federal regulations under the oversight of the City debris monitor.
+The focus is on pushing the debris off the roadways, collecting the debris, and disposal.
+All aspects of the debris operation are completed following all local, state, and federal regulations under the oversight of the City debris monitor.

 Please keep in mind that collection of storm debris is ongoing, and may take a while.
 To help ensure that debris is collected in the most efficient, safe, and timely manner, the City of Plantation asks citizens to separate debris at the curbside/right-of-way (ROW) by debris type.
 MIXED/COMINGLED LOADS WILL NOT BE PICKED UP.

 - Vegetative Debris – includes shrubs, palm fronds, tree trimmings, grass and leaves, twigs or cut up branches